Previous Designs for the American Flag

 The First Navy Jack Flag depicts the red and white stripes across the flag with a yellow and red snake lying across it on a diagonal with the “Don’t tread on me” text printed beneath it.
 Although there is widespread belief that the Continental Navy flew this flag, there is no substantial evidence to confirm it.
 The rattlesnake first appeared as a symbol of the 13 original colonies around the time of the Seven Years War (1756-1763) usually appearing with “Don’t Tread on Me,” and by the time of the Revolutionary War was a common symbol for the United States, representing its independent spirit and resistance to tyranny.

 Derived from the First Navy Jack, another American flag that also features a rattlesnake and that has seen a resurgence in popularity in recent years is the Gadsden Flag.
-The flag depicts a coiled American timber rattlesnake poised atop a yellow canvas with the text “Don’t tread on me,” printed beneath it.
+This American flag design depicts a coiled American timber rattlesnake poised atop a yellow canvas with the text “Don’t tread on me,” printed beneath it.

 - This image was all over the 1775 colonies; it was on flags and banners as well as paper money and on uniform buttons.